bufbuild-ru/docs/docs/lint/overview/index.md

 # Linting – Overview

 Linting tools help to maintain the quality of code by enforcing a set of rules for style, syntax, and best practices.
 They can catch errors early, make the code easier to understand, and reduce the amount of manual code review required.
-The Buf CLI lints Protobuf files using a set of rules designed to encourage common conventions and maximize forward compatibility without restricting your organization's ability to adopt an in-house style guide.This document provides an overview of Buf's Protobuf linting features.
+The Buf CLI lints Protobuf files using a set of rules designed to encourage common conventions and maximize forward compatibility without restricting your organization's ability to adopt an in-house style guide.

+This document provides an overview of Buf's Protobuf linting features.

 ## Key concepts